 The Save Our Streams program monitors the health of many of Warren County's streams.
 Our trained monitors perform macroinvertebrate surveys 3 to 4 times per calendar year on each stream.
 The data collected are sent to the state SOS organization to maintain an ongoing database history for each stream.

 We're always looking for dedicated volunteers to help with stream monitoring.
 Training classes are scheduled throughout the warmer Summer months.
 Please feel free to contact Harry Reed if you're interested in becoming a stream monitor, or if you'd just like to learn more about healthy stream life.
 Contact one of the BOARD MEMBERS.

 If you aren't sure if you want to commit to being a monitor, why not attend a training class just to see what's involved?

 Stream clean-ups are also planned periodically.
 Any and all are welcome and needed.
 Happy Creek is usually the targeted stream as it seems to always need a pick-up.
 Please click on the calendar for dates, times, and places.

 Harry Reed is certified as a stream monitor trainer.
-He needs at least two participants to carry out the class.
-Classes usually take about three hours or so.
+He needs at least two participants to put on a class.
+Classes usually take about three hours.
 Please contact Harry if interested.
 We are in need of new stream monitors.